About Us

 Mission Statement and Vision

-We develop and evaluate inexpensive community-based approaches with the potential to save the lives of millions of mothers and babies.
+We develop and evaluate innovations and strategies with the potential to save lives and improve the health of millions of mothers and babies.

-Our mission is to improve maternal and newborn health in low-income countries by:
+Our mission is to improve maternal and newborn health by:

-- Enhancing the understanding of the major causes of maternal and neonatal morbidity and mortality
+• Enhancing understanding of the major causes of maternal and neonatal morbidity and mortality—and increasing awareness of inequities in these outcomes

-- Providing evaluation and implementation research support to large programs
+• Providing evaluation and implementation research support to programs

 Established in 2005 at the Johns Hopkins Bloomberg School of Public Health, our interdisciplinary team applies expertise in public health, behavioral sciences, nutrition, medicine, engineering, and informatics.
 Our center also relies on a strong local workforce in Sub-Saharan Africa and South Asia to implement and evaluate low-cost solutions to prevent illnesses and deaths in the world’s most vulnerable mothers and babies.